juanbkm/donor2019/content/stories/powering-up-thailands-economic-corridor.md

 title: "Powering Up Thailand's Economic Corridor"
 date: 2020-07-07T22:32:35+08:00
 image: images/stories/powering-up-thailands-economic-corridor.jpg
-image_caption: "Sustainable energy sources power Thailand's economy and its cities, similar to one in the photo.
-With an independent power plant, the country's Easter Economic Corridor is on course to become a hub of trade and investment.
-(ADB photo)"
+image_caption: "**Energizing Thailand's Economy.** Sustainable energy sources power Thailand's economy and its cities, similar to one in the photo.
+With an independent power plant, the country's Easter Economic Corridor is on course to become a hub of trade and investment."
 image_thumb: images/stories/
 author: Admin
 description: "This is meta description"
 country: Thailand
-summary: "An ADB-supported private investment project─ cofinanced with the Leading Asia's Private Infrastructure Fund (LEAP), Japan Bank for International Cooperation (JBIC), commercial lenders, and others─ will help Thailand advance to its desired high-income status by 2032 by establishing an independent power plant in its Easter Economic Corridor (EEC).
-With this power plant, the EEC will become a hub of trade and investment and the modern gateway to the region."
+summary: "An ADB-supported private investment project─ cofinanced with the Leading Asia's Private Infrastructure Fund, Japan Bank for International Cooperation, commercial lenders, and others&mdash;will help Thailand advance to its desired high-income status by 2032 by establishing an independent power plant in its Easter Economic Corridor.
+With this power plant, the economic corridor will become a hub of trade and investment and the modern gateway to the region."
 project_title: "Eastern Economic Corridor Independent Power Project "
 project_url: https://www.adb.org/projects/53239-001/main#project-pds
-cost: "confidential"
+cost: "Confidential"
 fund_source:
-  - name: "ADB A loan"
+  - name: "ADB"
     amount: "$50 million"
+  - name: "Gulf PD Company Limited"
+    amount: ""
 fin_partners:
   - name: "ADB B loan (funded by commercial lenders)"
     amount: "$85 million"
   - name: "Japan Bank for International Cooperation"
-    amount: "confidential"
+    amount: ""
-  - name: "Leading Asia's Private Infrastructure Fund (LEAP)"
+  - name: "Leading Asia's Private Infrastructure Fund"
     amount: "$45 million"
   - name: "Other commercial lenders"
-    amount: "confidential"
+    amount: ""
 approval: "24 October 2019"
 completion: ""
 cost: "confidential"